tyagi-iiitv/Algorithm-Problem-Solutions/ROSALIND Solutions/README.md

 Description (from ROSALIND website):

 Rosalind is a platform for learning bioinformatics and programming through problem solving.
 [Take a tour](http://rosalind.info/problems/list-view/?location=bioinformatics-textbook-track) to get the hang of how Rosalind works.

+### Folder Structure
+---
+The ROSALIND solutions are organized into five folders, mirroring the ROSALIND website.
+The categories are (in alphabetical order):
+* Algorithmic Heights
+* Bioinformatics Armory
+* Bioinformatics Stronghold
+* Bioinformatics Textbook Track
+* Python Village